 South Buckinghamshire Riding for the Disabled Association is a UK charity promoting the aims of the Riding for the Disabled Association Incorporating Carriage Driving, by providing people with the opportunity to ride and have equine interaction to benefit their health and well-being.
 We are based near Fulmer, Buckinghamshire.

-Our Centre has helped many disabled children and adults over the years and some have gone on to become National and Olympic Champions in the sport of Para-Dressage, including Sophie Christensen, Natasha Baker and Julie Payne.
+Our Centre has helped many disabled children and adults over the years and some have gone on to become National and Olympic Champions in the sport of Para-Dressage, including Sophie Christiansen, Natasha Baker and Julie Payne.

 Our volunteers and coaches help children and adults with a range of disabilities get a sense of independence as well as exercise and rehabilitation.
 Please browse our site for more information on the Centre, our horses and ponies and how to join us as either a rider or volunteer.

 Riding is widely recognised as an excellent form of physical and sensory therapy.
 It helps to build up self-confidence, develops concentration, balance and strength and, at the same time, provide recreation, education and sport.

 The coaches at South Bucks RDA Group, in partnership with physiotherapists and volunteers, work with riders who have a variety of disabilities.
 These include learning difficulties, cerebral palsy, spina bifida, paraplegia, rheumatoid arthritis, Down’s syndrome, epilepsy, deafness, visual impairment and limb amputation.